Essential Fatty Acid

-Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are minimally synthesised from alpha linoleic acid and there thus “conditionally essential”.
-Omega-3s (ALA, EPA and DHA) are “healthy” fats as they do help to reduce triglycerides, blood pressure, low-density lipoprotein, inflammation, depression and cancer risk (Deckerlbaum & Torrejon 2012; de Lorgeril & Salen 2012).
+Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are minimally synthesized from alpha-linolenic acid and they are thus “conditionally essential”.
+Omega-3s (ALA, EPA, and DHA) are “healthy” fats as they do help to reduce triglycerides, blood pressure, low-density lipoprotein, inflammation, depression and cancer risk (Deckerlbaum & Torrejon 2012; de Lorgeril & Salen 2012).

 The heart benefits of essential fatty acids are well established, although a recent review of 20 clinical trials with more than 70,000 patients suggested omega 3’s didn’t curb heart attacks, strokes or supplementation didn’t reduce cardiovascular events in patients with type II diabetes (ORIGIN Trial Investigators 2012) or those with a heart disease history (Kwak et al. 2012).
 Nevertheless, the American Heart Association continues to recommend 8 ounces of omega 3-rich fish each week, which provides about 500 milligrams of DHA and EPA (AHA 2010).

 Vegans and athletes consuming low-fat diets are at risk of essential fatty acids deficiency and should make sure they are eating healthy fats (ADA et al. 2009) but it may improve oxygen delivery during exercise (Walser & Stenbbins 2008).

 Important to our bodies for growth, skin protection, and reproduction, this omega-6 is in all cell membranes, neurons, and brain tissue, and it supports the body in vasoconstriction, platelet aggregation, and pro-inflammatory processes.